doitintl/docops/README.md

-# DoiT DocOps Devcontainers
+# DoiT DocOps Containers

-*Docker container images for use with other DocOps projects*
+_Docker containers for use with other DocOps projects and GitHub Action workflows_

 > 🚧&nbsp;&nbsp;**This repository is under construction**